From (12 years of) Android to iOS: What does Android do better?

 Apple could enhance this feature by implementing special permissions allowing certain apps, like the camera, to open directly from the Action button without authentication, streamlining accessibility and user convenience.
 I would prefer it to use Side button (turn off/scree scree), see next section

-Android’s double-click side button functionality for swiftly opening the camera app without requesting a password is truly remarkable.
+Android’s double-click on the side button to open the camera app is really useful to caputure photo as fast as possible.
 I used it daily, and it remains ingrained in my muscle memory for capturing quick moments.

 Icon Sizes on the Home Screen are too large